All Episodes

 That is correct.

-I have spoken to sources as well who have emphatically stated that during the closed door hearing, and maybe we'll get an opportunity to see this, maybe we will get to see the testimony of McCabe, that during that closed door hearing, McCabe was specifically asked about the Steele dossier and the use of the Steele dossier in order to obtain the FISA warrant.
+I have spoken to sources as well who have emphatically stated that during the closed-door hearing, and maybe we'll get an opportunity to see this, maybe we will get to see the testimony of McCabe, that during that closed-door hearing, McCabe was specifically asked about the Steele dossier and the use of the Steele dossier in order to obtain the FISA warrant.

-Let's go back to Charles Grassley's memo, which came out today, and it talks about the new information obtained by the committee witness interviews in the course of their investigation, indicated that Mr. Steele provided dossier information to quote numerous media organizations prior to the the attempt to get the Pfizer warrant,
+And it talks about the new information obtained by the committee witness interviews in the course of their investigation indicated that Mr. Steele provided dossier information to, quote, numerous media organizations prior to the attempt to get the Pfizer warrant.

-and in Steele's sworn court filings and litigation in London, he admitted that he gave off the record briefings to a small number of journalists about the pre-election memoranda.
+And in Steele's sworn court filings and litigation in London, he admitted that he gave off-the-record briefings to a small number of journalists about the pre-election memoranda.

 He was coordinating with the Clinton campaign to advance their propaganda.

-Well, and that's what that is exactly what Glenn Simpson has done in the past.
+Well, and that's what, that is exactly what Glenn Simpson has done in the past.

-Remember, Glenn Simpson, and a lot of people forget this, but Glenn Simpson was working actually with the Russians, Previson Holdings and others was working with the Russians in order to uh fight against the US law, the Magnitsky Act.
+Remember, Glenn Simpson, and a lot of people forget this, but Glenn Simpson was working actually with the Russians.

-So in effect, this is something that's a pattern for Glenn Simpson.
+So, in effect, this is something that's a pattern for Glenn Simpson.

 He would leak stories to his friends in the press.

-But this is I mean, this is the first time.
+I mean, this is the same thing.

 But there's two levels of deception here.

-Level of deception one is it is Hillary Clinton bought and paid for, but it's hidden through, oh, fusion GPS, hidden through, quote, the law firm.
+Level of deception, one is it is Hillary Clinton bought and paid for, but it's hidden through, oh, Fusion GPS, hidden through, quote, the law firm.

-Oh, they didn't pay Steele after all, then let's not mention to the Pfizer court who's really paying for all this.
+Then let's not mention to the FISA court who's really paying for all this.

-And then the next level is Steele is trying to take his phony Russian lies to manipulate the minds of the American people to rig that election, and then on top of it, then it's used to spy on a an opposition candidate in an election year.
+And then the next level is Steele is trying to take his phony Russian lies to manipulate the minds of the American people to rig that election.

 This is getting scary.

-It's getting very scary, and you can see Steele's extraordinary bias in the memo.
+And you can see Steele's extraordinary bias in the memo.

 I mean, he told Bruce Orr that he did not want to see President Trump elected.